-We have stressed elsewhere the importance of using models only at the scale for which they were developed.
-This hold particularly in regional forecasting where statistical crop-weather models found their first applications.
-The EC crop forecasting system is based on a non-crop specific version of WOFOST (Dallemand and Vossen, 1995; Vossen and Rijks, 1995; Supit, 1997) run with daily data interpolated to large pixels (50 x 50 Km), which is subsequently calibrated against agricultural statistics.
-For Europe, Vossen and Rijks list the main methodological issues as
+The importance of using models only at the scale for which they were developed has been stressed above.
+This holds particularly in regional forecasting where statistical crop-weather models found their first applications.
+The European Community crop forecasting system is based on a version of WOFOST that is not crop-specific (Dallemand and Vossen, 1995; Vossen and Rijks, 1995; Supit, 1997); it is run with daily data interpolated to large pixels $(50 \times 50 \text{ km})$ and subsequently calibrated against agricultural statistics.
+For Europe, Vossen and Rijks list the main methodological issues as:

-- a change of scale; - a limited precision of input information, in particular the fact that the weather data do not necessarily represent the main cropping areas, uncertainties regarding phenology, etc. We could add the fact that inputs are no longer real data but spatial averages; - some missing data, for instance rooting depth (this factor is rarely critical in some humid climates where water supply is usually sufficient); - insufficient spatial resolution of inputs; - insufficient knowledge of agro-pedo-meteorological growth conditions and yield for the various regions of Europe; - poor timeliness of some of the inputs.
+- (a) A change of scale; - (b) Limited precision of input information, in particular weather data that do not necessarily represent the main cropping areas, uncertainties regarding phenology, and the like.
+The fact that inputs are no longer real data but spatial averages could be added here; - (c) Some missing data, for instance, rooting depth (this factor is rarely critical in some humid climates where water supply is usually sufficient); - (d) Insufficient spatial resolution of inputs; - Insufficient knowledge of agro-pedo-meteorological growth conditions and yield for the various regions of Europe; - (f) Poor timeliness of some of the inputs.

 It is suggested that an additional point could be mentioned, perhaps the most important one: the very long "distance" between the raw weather data and the final yield estimate at the regional scale.
-The "distance" would be measured in terms of preprocessing (indirect estimation of radiation, area averaging for many variables, etc.) and processing by the internal machinery of the models.
-It is suggested that many processoriented models are too complex for regional applications.
-Sensitivity analysis normally refers to model parameters, not to the input data, in particular the weather data which are "given".
+The "distance" would be measured in terms of pre-processing (indirect estimation of radiation, area averaging for many variables, and the like) and processing by the internal machinery of the models.
+It is suggested that many process-oriented models are too complex for regional applications.
+Sensitivity analysis normally refers to model parameters, not to the input data, in particular the weather data, which are "given".
 It would nevertheless be most interesting to artificially contaminate the input data with a random factor or increasing magnitude to see what fraction of estimated detrended yield can actually be assigned to weather.